Understanding the Impact of Voluntary Car Repossession on Your Credit Score

 Should I Voluntarily Repossess My Vehicle?

-There are many pros and cons to a voluntary repossession.
-But whether you choose to proceed with the process or rely on involuntary repossession, your credit score will still be affected.
+There are many pros and cons of voluntary repossession, but whether you choose to proceed with the process or rely on involuntary repossession, your credit score will still be affected.

 Advantages